whoisandy/react-blocks/README.md

 var Block = require('react-blocks');
 ```

-There's also a umd version available.
+There's also a umd version available at `lib/umd`.
 The component is available on `window.ReactBlocks`.

+### Layout (Horizontal, Vertical, Reverse, Wrap)
 A block is just a block level div element by default.
 You can make it a flex container by adding a `layout` attribute.
 Further to specify a direction, add `horizontal` or `vertical` attributes for row or column respectively.
 However the default direction would be set to vertical if nothing is specified.

 ```js